ymorsi7/CaliWageAnalysis/Siddharth/Readme.md

 * Alameda County, Industry: Police Protection, NAICS: 92212, Ownership: State Government
 * Alameda County, Industry: Police Protection, NAICS: 92212, Ownership: Federal Government

-There are 2 .py code files "run_analysis_state.py" and "run_analysis_state.py" for the 2 industries.
+There are 2 .py code files "run_analysis_state.py" and "run_analysis_state.py" for the 2 industries of Police Protection.
 In each file we have:
 * Plotting of Time Series Data
 * Autocorrelation Plot for the time series